Saturday September 27, 2014

 professionals from across the metro Birmingham area including Teresa Zúñiga

-Odom, Robert Compton, Ashlee Jones, Freddy Rubio, Cristina Almanza, Matt
+Odom, Orlando Rosa, Ashlee Jones, Freddy Rubio, Cristina Almanza, Matt

 Ennis and Chris Miller